quiltingcode/happening-react-frontend/README.md

 ### Three Dots Edit Delete Dropdown Menu

 Based on the Moments walkthrough project 'MoreDropdown' component, I have utilised the same idea in my project but extended it's use even further to be accessed when editing or deleting events, comments and also reviews.
-In addition to this re-usable component which I learnt from the course tutorials, I also developed three more custom re-usable components specifically for my project.
+In addition to this re-usable component which I learnt from the course tutorials, I also developed four more custom re-usable components specifically for my project.

 ### Delete Confirmation Component